 Give.org is the website for the Better Business Bureau’s Wise Giving Alliance, which not only provides information for prospective donors but also evaluates and accredits charities.

 Does it cost for donors to use Give.org?
 No

-How they rate charities: Give.org rates charities based on 20 standards, including complaints, donor privacy, conflicts of interest and more.
+How it rates charities: Give.org rates charities based on 20 standards including complaints, donor privacy, conflicts of interest and more.
 On each report, you’ll see one of these symbols:

 Give.org also lets you file a complaint against a charity, read and write reviews, and get tips on giving.